 - Protective clothing and equipment, such as gloves, masks, work uniforms, textile cloths, and aprons

-In 1960, a Tulsa carpenter worker, whose name wasn’t made public, was assigned to re-size drywall sheets at the Skelly building after another worker failed to cut the correct sheet size.
-As he cut and re-sized the drywall sheets, asbestos fibers flew all around him, yet since the fibers are small, odorless, and undetectable, he had no idea he was inhaling them and that they gathering on his clothing.
-Close to 50 years later, as the carpenter worker plans for retirement, he started to experience symptoms such as coughing, hacking, lung fluid build-up, extreme fatigue, and weight loss.
-Within a month, he was diagnosed with malignant mesothelioma, and given an estimated eight months to live.
+In 1960, a Tulsa carpenter worker, whose name wasn’t made public, was assigned to re-size drywall sheets at the Skelly building.
+As he cut and re-sized the drywall sheets, asbestos fibers were exposed, but he had no idea he was inhaling them and that the fibers gathered on his clothing.

-Other Job Sites, Companies, and Buildings Associated with Asbestos
+Other Job Sites Associated with Asbestos in Tulsa

 Schools, Churches, and Hospitals